One of our clients, Twila J Starkey, and I were chatting the other day about the many posts on this iron subject.

 Kell, D.B.
 (2009).
 “Iron behaving badly: inappropriate iron chelation as a major contributor to the aetiology of vascular and other progressive inflammatory and degenerative diseases.”

-I wonder how many have read Douglas Kell article above?
+I wonder how many have read the Douglas Kell article above?
 The difference between these two compelling studies is that Valko, et al., keep the illusion alive that oxidative stress can come from many metabolic sources.

 Whereas Professor Kell puts the spotlight squarely where it belongs which is rogue iron found in the ferritin molecule.
 There was no pretense in his accomplishment of research he has done.

-Know that there is 60x more iron than copper in the human body is very telling as stated by Gutteridge and Halliwell in 1994 book.
+Know that there is 60x more iron than copper in the human body is very telling as stated by Gutteridge and Halliwell in their 1994 book.